Man enjoying a morning walk along West Head Beach in Ku-ring-gai National Park

-Discover Sydney’s more relaxed suburbs by exploring the upper north shore.
-Hornsby area is the main hub, explore its green, leafy streets and fabulous stores to pick up provisions for a day at Berowra Valley National Park and Ku-ring-gai Chase National Park.
+Discover Sydney’s more relaxed suburbs by exploring the upper north shore, approximately a 40-minute drive from the CBD.
+Hornsby is the main hub – explore its green, leafy streets, and drop in to its fabulous stores to pick up provisions for a day at Berowra Valley National Park or Ku-ring-gai Chase National Park, both brimming with bushwalking, picnic spots and biking trails.

-Heritage-listed Ku-ring-gai Chase is the second oldest national park in Australia.
-Explore the rainforests and mangroves which sit by stretches of ocean and discover significant Aboriginal sites.
+Heritage-listed Ku-ring-gai Chase National Park is the second oldest national park in Australia.
+Explore the rainforests and mangroves sitting by stretches of ocean, and discover significant Aboriginal sites.
 Make the most of scenic waterside picnic spots such as Apple Tree and Bobbin Head.

-If trekking is too much, stroll the smaller trails such as the Place of Winds interpretative trail that starts and ends at Crosslands Reserve or the Aboriginal Heritage Walk.
+If you'd rather tackle less challenging trails, try the Place of Winds Interpretative Trail, which starts and ends at Crosslands Reserve, or the Aboriginal Heritage Walk, which starts at the stunning West Head Lookout and leads to the tucked-away Resolute Beach.
 Before setting out on any kind of bushwalking trail, it‘s important to read these bushwalking safety tips.

 You’re spoilt for choice with cafes, restaurants, and shops near Hornsby station, so you can BYO lunch.
 If you’re heading up on a Thursday, stop by the Hornsby Organic Markets to pick up some fresh produce and cater your own picnic in the national park.